ggfolks/spaced/README.md

 Click objects to select them.
 Control-click to select multiple objects at a time.
 Shift-click to select ranges of objects.
 Drag objects to reorder or reparent them.
 Click anywhere on the tree view aside from an object to deselect.

+#### Catalog tab
+The Catalog tab shows the entries in the currently selected catalog.
+To select (or create) a catalog, open the Preferences dialog from the Edit menu and either press the ⋮ button to select an existing catalog or type in the path of a new catalog to create (relative to the root directory).
+When no catalog is configured, the Catalog tab will be invisible.

+To save selections to the catalog, select them (with the Objects tab active) and select Save to Catalog from the Selection menu.
+This will create and select a new entry at the top level of the catalog.
+As with the Objects view, entries may be renamed by double-clicking and reparented/reordered by dragging and dropping.
+Similarly, Delete deletes entries (with confirmation).
+However, undo/redo and cut/copy/paste do not apply to the catalog.

+The catalog is saved automatically, five seconds after the last edit to it and whenever the space itself is saved.

+When a catalog entry is selected, a translucent view of the entry will appear under the mouse cursor in 3D view.
+Use the mouse wheel to adjust the rotation of the entry.
+Hold shift for fine positioning (otherwise, the position will be snapped to the grid and the rotation to multiples of 90 degrees).
+Press the mouse button to "stamp" out a copy of the entry into the space.

 ### 3D view
 The 3D view shows the current page with a reference grid.
 Selected objects will appear outlined